 testimonial from reader: I started using the face care regimen (including DIY skin cream) on your blog 2 days ago, and today someone asked me if I’m my husband’s daughter 😉 He’s only 3 years older.

 First off: I don’t wash my face with soap.
 Traditional cleansers strip the skin of natural oils needed for elasticity and a dewy glow.
 I just splash with cool water in the morning, and I’ll rotate between natural/gentle cleansers at night.
 I like Pacifica sea foam face wash, Acure products, and my latest crush, Body Deli.
+I love the geranium cleanser.

-First thing in the morning, I splash my face with cool water and spritz with rose water, ($10) which acts as an anti-inflammatory, soothing irritated skin.
-It can help strengthen skin cells and regenerate skin tissue, and it’s moisturizing.
-If you’re prone to redness or rosacea, try refrigerating it and spritz to soothe irritated skin as needed.
 I’ll then have a smoothie and some green tea, which is great for skin because of the antioxidants it provides (and, incidentally, makes an excellent toner for acne prone skin).
 I’ll get some work done, then exercise with the dogs.
 Studies have shown exercise is great for your skin and can reverse signs of aging.

 Then it’s time to shower.
-A few times oer week I use the Acure Brightening Facial Scrub, ($9) a gentle exfoliator that contains sea kelp, green clay, and argan stem cells.
+A few times per week I use the Acure Brightening Facial Scrub, ($9) a gentle exfoliator that contains sea kelp, green clay, and argan stem cells.
 It really leaves you with a nice glow.
 I also like Avalon organics lavender luminosity enzyme scrub ($10).
 Both of these exfoliators are super inexpensive, gentle, and don’t strip your skin.

 Post shower, I apply my homemade whipped coconut oil body butter with frankincense and myrrh to my face, neck, arms, and chest.
 Click here to learn how to make it.
 I also use the homemade serum I describe in this post.
 You can add whatever essential oils are right for your skin.
 Or I’ll use my every day moisturizing and anti-aging oil that I share in this post.
 Again, super inexpensive to make; a batch lasts forever; and it’s moisturizing, soothing, prevents wrinkles, and provides some sun protection (coconut oil has a natural SPF of about 2).
 I also apply it to my lips, which tend to chap easily (frankincense is excellent for chapped skin).
 I also LOVE Body Deli moisturizers.